hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

 ### Overview

-* the **Python** server emulates a web application.
+* the **Python** application emulates a **normal web application**.
 There's where the business logic should exists.
-This is the applications that knows who is the current logged in users (the `request.user` in Django), and knows the *userId* (the `request.user.id` in Django).
-To share the *userId* with Node.JS, a random UUID is generated (called uuidCookie), and is stored in Redis for 5 seconds.
+This is the applications that knows who is the current logged in users (the `request.user` in Django), knows the *userId* (the `request.user.id` in Django).
+To share the *userId* with Node.JS, a random UUID is generated (called `uuidCookie`), and is stored in Redis for 5 seconds.

 * the **Node.JS** has no business logic, it's a generic application that retransmits the messages received from Redis to Socket.IO.
-Node.JS receives the *uuidCookie* from the browser, and retrieves the *userId* from Redis.
+Node.JS receives the `uuidCookie` from the browser, and retrieves the *userId* from Redis.
 The *userId* is used to generate the Redis channel name (for example: '/app/user/<USER_ID>/notifications').
 A subscription to that channes is done, and each received message is re-sent to the browser using Socket.IO.

-* the **browser** uses Ajax to retrieve the *uuidCookie* from the web application (Python), and send this *uuidCookie* to *Node.JS* to start receiving notifications for the logged in user.
-Since the browsers and Ajax calls communicates with *Nginx*, all this happens in the same domain, avoiding a lot of problems.
+* the **browser** uses Ajax to retrieve the `uuidCookie` from the web application (Python), and send this `uuidCookie` to *Node.JS* to start receiving notifications for the logged in user.
+Since the browsers and Ajax calls communicates with *Nginx*, all this happens in the same domain, avoiding a lot of problems (Same Origin Policy and related restrictions).

 * **Nginx** is used to expose this applications in a single URL namespace, including the WebSocket connections used by *Socket.IO*.